Adroiti/docs-for-code-review-tools/Pylint/trailing-comma-tuple.md

-Pattern: Disallow trailing comma tuple
+Pattern: Use of trailing comma tuple

 Issue: -